 Caving: Long pants, long sleeves, and closed-toed shoes or boots are a must for all caves.
-Temperatures in the caves average 55 degrees Farenheit all year.
+Temperatures in the caves average 55 degrees Fahrenheit all year.
 Three flashlights per group is a bare minimum, in case of dead bulbs or batteries, and everyone in your group needs their own.
-Flashlights can be borrowed from the Visitor Center, but must be returned each afternoon.
+Flashlights can be borrowed from the visitor center, but must be returned each afternoon.

 Winter Weather: During cooler months, be sure to bring gloves, a warm hat, and be prepared for sudden shifts in the weather.
 What might seem like a pleasant fall day can quickly become a blizzard, so be prepared for the worst just in case.
 Waterproof boots are a must for navigating through snow at cave entrances.